Wildfires prompt California evacuations as crews battle Oregon and Idaho fires stoked by lightning

 “Yesterday you could smell it, taste it, it just kind of hung in the back of your throat,” Nauman said of the smoke.

-Mike Cantin, a meteorologist with the National Weather Service in Boise, said cooler air moving into the region Wednesday evening could stoke the Durkee and other fires.
-A red flag warning was in effect, and the area has been suffering through a heat wave, including many days over 100 degrees Fahrenheit (38 degrees Celsius).

-“With these winds showing up today, every little spark could get out of hand very easily.
-It could be a really hazardous situation very fast,” Cantin said.
-“Don’t light anything on fire, and be very careful around grass.”

-Associated Press writer Lisa Baumann contributed from Bellingham, Washington and Martha Bellisle contributed from Seattle.
+Associated Press writers Lisa Baumann in Bellingham, Washington; Martha Bellisle in Seattle and Gillian Flaccus in Portland, Oregon, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.